Florida 2020 Impact Report

 2020 Impact Report: 60th Anniversary Edition

 Sixty years ago, a small group of dedicated people came together to take action to protect Florida’s natural lands and waters that they loved.
-This group became the founders of The Nature Conservancy's Florida Chapter.
+This group became the founders of The Nature Conservancy in Florida.
 On nature’s timeline, 60 years might seem like the blink of an eye.
 But for conservation in Florida, six decades have been momentous.
-Since 1961, you have helped us protect more than 1.3 million acres of land and 2,885 miles of river, plant dozens of millions of trees, restore tens of thousands of corals to the Great Florida Reef, protect endangered wildlife like the Florida panther, and so much more.
+Since 1961, you have helped us protect more than 1.3 million acres of land and 2,885 miles of river, plant dozens of millions of trees, restore tens of thousands of corals to the Great Florida Reef, protect endangered wildlife like the Florida panther and so much more.

 TNC Florida Executive Director

 2020 Impact Report: What's Inside

 The Pensacola East Bay Oyster Habitat Restoration Project is the largest estuarine habitat restoration project undertaken by TNC in Florida—33 oyster reefs will be placed along approximately 6.5 miles of shoreline.

 TNC is tackling climate change by helping to make our shorelines and communities more resilient to sea level rise and increased flooding while simultaneously addressing the root cause of climate change by leveraging nature’s ability to absorb CO2 and supporting policies that aim to reduce greenhouse gas emissions.

 The Orlando Metro area is faced with the need to balance rapid development with the well being of people and nature.
 We’re helping to ensure that valuable greenspaces and sustainable practices are at the forefront of urban planning.

 Florida panthers need to expand their range beyond the Caloosahatchee River.
 As agile as the panthers are, this is no easy feat.
 Thanks to donations from people like you, we recently helped secure a path for the panther across the narrowest stretch of the river.